-The UK Government became a signatory to the Convention of Biological Diversity in Rio de Janeiro in 1992, this commitment to halt the loss of biodiversity was put into practice with the launch of the UK Biodiversity Action Plan (BAP) in 1994.
-Species and Habitat Action Plans (SAPs & HAPs) were drawn up for the most threatened species and habitats considered to require targeted conservation action.
+The UK Government became a signatory to the United Nation’s Convention of Biological Diversity in Rio de Janeiro in 1992.
+This commitment to halt the loss of biodiversity was put into practice with the launch of the UK Biodiversity Action Plan (BAP) in 1994 listing a number of key priority habitats and species considered to require targeted conservation action.

-Devolution led the four countries of the UK to develop their own country specific strategies for biodiversity.
+Devolution settlements led the devolved administrations of Scotland, Wales, and Northern Ireland to develop their own country specific strategies for biodiversity.
+England also has its own strategy.
 In 2007 a shared vision for UK biodiversity conservation was adopted by the devolved administrations and the UK government, and Conserving Biodiversity - the UK Approach was published.

 UK Bat Priority Species are: